Demisio/UNet_Project/README.md

 4. Required CUDA / CUDNN versions:
     <pre>Python 3.6, TF 1.4: CUDA 8.0 / CUDNN 6.0</pre>

+## Copying pre-trained Models (optional)
+Due to limited space for storing large files on github, pretrained models were uploaded to polybox (https://polybox.ethz.ch/index.php/s/7bURunZHRiAVNMY).
+Open the link, navigate into the folder Unet and copy the folder logs into this Unet directory after cloning it.

 ## Creating a Dataset, Data Splits and Log Folders
 1. Images are given in ./Data/Heart/3D.
 Creating a hdf5 dataset is achieved by navigating into the folder dataprocessing and executing the file heart_augment_loader.py